andrewchambers/janet-jcjit/README.md

 - We should deal with the tcc error callbacks properly, instead of just printing to stderr.
 - When a jit function is gc'd, we should set the memory to non executable again.
+- Use proper build rules for generated source code.